IBM/ibmi-oss-docs/apache/README.md

 That is, a `STRTCPSVR` will not automatically start the backend jobs.
 Optionally, you can use [Service Commander](https://theprez.github.io/ServiceCommander-IBMi/#service-commander-for-ibm-i) for a more unified experience.

+Using a reverse proxy approach is generally best practice for non-PHP languages, because:
+- You can still leverage other open source tools to handle multiple processes if needed.
+Examples include:
+  - `pm2`
+  - `uvicorn` or `hypercorn` (Python)
+  - `gunicorn` (Python)
+- You can generally choose any application server or web framework you like.
+There are many to choose from!
+Application servers that are optimized for a specific language tend to scale well.
+- It is relatively easy to configure and troubleshoot, even if you have little to no Apache experience.

 ## Technique # 2: FastCGI